fabihabushra/MLHW1-4/README.md

   - Standard Perceptron
   - Voted Perceptron
   - Averaged Perceptron
+  - Kernel Perceptron
+- **Support Vector Machines (SVMs)**:
+  - SVM in the Primal Domain
+  - SVM in the Dual Domain
+  - Nonlinear SVM using Gaussian Kernel
 - **Bias-Variance Decomposition** experiments for Bagging and Random Forest

 The datasets used in this project are: